bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 }
 {% endhighlight %}

-Similarly if a function has a `rvalue reference` argument, then it accepts an `rvalue`, but not an `lvalue`.
+Similarly if a function has a `rvalue reference` argument, then it can be called with an `rvalue`, but not an `lvalue`.

 {% highlight c++ linenos %}
 void fn(X &&) { std::cout<< "X &&\n"; }